-Screen shot of CCWA or Lake City's social media page(s) and/or home website showing details for the event.
-Photos, sign-in sheets, and flyers from the event will be provided.
+A screen shot of City's and/or CCWA's social media page(s) and/or home website showing details for the event will be submitted.
+Additionally, photos and sign in sheets, and flyers from the actual event will also be submitted.